leongeitmann/ISDMTut3Group1/FinalProject.md

 The implementation of the new information system into the in-house call management centre (CMC) could bring several benefits to the organisation and help in it to gain an important competetive advantage.
 The introduction of the information system will provide the Relationship managers’ profile, their skill matrix and customers’ information for the CMC to select the end-customers for providing a better quality server to the customer.
 This way, more valuable customers are guaranteed to be served in a shorter time.
 This aims to serve the most valued customers as best as possible, which can ensure to keep them as a satisfied customer.

 The CMC’s Information system enhances the data access to alleviate the time spent on the harassing call and customer selecting to enhanced the overall efficiency, creates better sales and brings more value to the business.
-The Interactive Voice Response unit (IRP) and Automatic Number Identification does an caller authentication to the calls to improve the security and handle the overflow calls to increase the communication and increased customers' satisfaction at the same time.
+The Interactive Voice Response unit (IVR) and Automatic Number Identification does an caller authentication to the calls to improve the security and handle the overflow calls to increase the communication and increased customers' satisfaction at the same time.
 It could reduce the cost from reducing the average calling time and number of employees required in order to provide more funds to the business.

 **7.2 Adverse Effects**